 If you want to edit an existing item, section, or paragraph on the reading list, you can do this by clicking the Action button and selecting 'Edit'.
 This will open the edit modal where you can make your changes, and then select save or cancel to take you back to the top of the List Edit interface.

-NOTE: When editing an item's metadata, if the item is present on the student view on the list (ie. the item has been previously published on the list) updates are instantly available on the student view without the need to re-publish.
+- If the item is present on the student view on the list (ie. the item has been previously published on the list) updates are instantly available on the student view without the need to re-publish.

 Any changes to sections and paragraphs need to be published before they are visible to your students.